 Preparing Object Detection Data

 Note: if you have unlabeled data, you will first need to draw bounding boxes around your object in order to teach the computer to detect them.
-See this guide on how to label images in CVAT.

 Once you have labeled data, if you haven’t yet, sign up for a free account with Roboflow.
 Then upload your dataset.